 Vaccination has revolutionised control of infectious disease in our pets.
 It is essential that all pets are adequately vaccinated to help protect the pet population as a whole.
 Responsible pet care requires puppies to be given their initial course of vaccinations, but this cannot protect them for the rest of their lives.
 Adult dogs require regular vaccination to maintain immunity against disease.

 Puppies get their first vaccination at between 6-8 weeks of age.
-They are then vaccinated every 3- 4 wks until the final vaccination at 16 wks, then yearly.
-At the first yearly vaccination, we give a 3 yearly parvovirus vaccination and kennel cough which is then given yearly.
+They are then vaccinated every 3- 4 weeks until the final vaccination at 16 weeks, then yearly.
+At the first yearly vaccination, we give a 3 yearly parvovirus vaccination and canine cough (canine cough requires a yearly booster).
 We will send reminders to you either via SMS on your mobile, email or by mail.

 Puppies are ‘temporarily’ protected against many diseases by antibodies received through their mother’s milk.
 These maternal antibodies decline in the first few months of their lives, however until they drop sufficiently they can also neutralise vaccines.
 We cannot predict when the maternal antibodies in each individual will be low enough for a vaccine to be effective.
 This is why a series of vaccinations is necessary in a puppy.
 The last vaccine must be given when the puppy is 16 weeks or older and will not be classed as protected until 10 days after this final vaccination.
 Parvo virus is our main concern for puppies.